guardian/source/docs/rfcs/header-component-api.md

 ### `<EditorialHeader />`

 A special header layout for editorial pages.
-The logo and supporter messages are hard-coded.
+The logo is hard-coded.

 ![Editorial header](images/header-component-api/editorial-header.png)